-Whether you live near our national headquarters in Boston Massachusetts or in a completely different country there are plenty of ways to help the International OCD Foundation (IOCDF) further its mission.
-Below are just a few examples of what you can do to help.
+There are a variety of ways to help the International OCD Foundation (IOCDF) further its mission — below are just a few examples of what you can do to help!

-- Contact the national office and ask for extra copies of our Year-End Appeal or Research Appeal letters and remittance envelopes so you can forward them to your friends and family.
+- Contact the IOCDF and ask for copies of our Year-End or Research Appeal letters and remittance envelopes so you can forward them to your friends and family.

 - Help solicit corporate support for IOCDF programs by sharing a marketing prospectus.

-- Become an “OCDvocate” and help advocate for OCD awareness.
+- Become a Grassroots Advocate and help advocate for OCD awareness.
 Learn more here.
 Learn more about our Advocacy Program here.

 - Place IOCDF-endorsed press releases about OCD in local papers.